go-sigma/sigma/README.md

 - [ ] Support Image build in docker, podman and kubernetes.
 - [ ] Support Image sign.
 - [ ] Support helm chart search and index.json.

+## Release Schedule

+- There will be a major release in the middle and end of each year.
+- A minor release is released at the beginning of each month.
+- There will probably be a bugfix release in the middle of each week.